-To determine whether there were interactions between the two pathways, we monitored the expression of genes in one pathway while modulating the other.
-RA activity can be indirectly observed by measuring the expression of aldh1a2, an enzyme involved in RA production, or
+To determine if there were interactions between the two pathways, we monitored the expression of genes in one pathway while modulating the other.
+RA activity can be indirectly observed by measuring the expression of aldh1a2, an enzyme involved in RA production, or cyp26a1, a gene that targets RA for degradation and that is up-regulated in presence of RA.
+However, treatment with Win and Rimo did not influence the expression of

 Figure 6.
-RA signaling and the ECS show combinatorial effects.
-(B) A full dose of Win from 26-55 hpf increased ORO stain, whereas a 60% dose (C) had no effect compared with control embryos (A).
-D, Full RA treatment increased ORO stain, whereas a 60% dose (E) had no effect.
+RA signaling and the ECS show combinatorial effects (B) A full dose of Win from 26 to 55 hpf increased ORO stain, while a 60% dose (C) had no effect compared with (A) control embryos.
+D, Full RA treatment increase ORO stain, while a 60% dose (E) had no effect.
 F, A combined 60% dose of the both Win and RA caused an increase in ORO stain.
-H, A full dose of Rimo decreased ORO stain, whereas a 60% dose (I) showed no effect compared with control embryos (G).
-J, A full dose of DEAB treatment decreased ORO stain, whereas a 60% dose (K) showed no effect on ORO stain.
+H, A full dose of Rimo decreased ORO stain, while a 60% dose (I) showed no effect compared with control embryos (G).
+J, A full dose of DEAB treatment decreased ORO stain, while a 60% dose (K) showed no effect on ORO stain.
 L, A combined 60% dose of Rimo and DEAB showed a decrease in ORO stain.
 M, Combined 60% doses and full doses of RA and Win caused an increase of IpI expression, whereas 60% treatment alone did not cause an increase.
-N, Combined treatments of both full and 50% DEAB and 60% Rimo caused a decrease of IpI expression, whereas respective treatments alone did not cause a significant decrease. , P < .05 compared with control.
+N, Combined treatments of both full and of 50% DEAB and 60% Rimo caused a decrease of IpI expression, whereas respective treatments alone did not cause a significant decrease.
+P < .05 compared with control.